wso2/docs-choreo-dev/en/docs/insights/derive-insights.md

 This page allows you to configure alerts.
 These alerts allow you to proactively monitor your API ecosystem and take corrective measures for any abnormalities you find.

-You can configure alerts for each environment within your organization separately.
-You can configure alerts per API as well as modify/remove already-added alert configurations.
+You can configure alerts for each environment within your organization.
+You can configure and add new, modify, or delete alerts per API.
 Optionally, you can specify a list of emails for each alert configuration.

 Alerts are subject to a suppression policy to ensure you do not receive duplicate alert notifications.
 For each alert you configure, there is a 10-minute suppression window applied by default.
 The suppression interval is not configurable at present.
 In addition, note that the suppression policy is applicable per alert configuration.